abtawfik/pySlides/README.md

 ## Example

-pyslides makes it easy to build interactive html presentationsStreamlit makes it incredibly easy to build interactive apps:
+pyslides makes it easy to build interactive html presentations:

 ```python
 import pyslides as pys